Meet us

 Virginia Osueke- NIDA Summer Research Intern

-Saskia Malcorps- PH.D Candidate and Fulbright Scholar
+Saskia Malcorps- PhD Candidate and Fulbright Scholar

 Hana Haitsuka, Yale '20 - Postgraduate Research Associate